elenaharan/Hikes_near_me/README.md

 ## Dependencies

-This application has a dependency on Bootstrap, which in turn is dependent on jQuery and Poppoer.js.
+This application has a dependency on Bootstrap, which is dependent on jQuery and Popper.js.

 ## Key Features